Traeger Smoked Beef Back Ribs

 Talk about a flavor bomb.
 These Traeger smoked beef back ribs are so tender that they practically fall off the bone!
 The Traeger smoker does all the work while you sit back and wait for some delicious ribs.
 The dry rub gives these ribs a wonderful crusty bark so good you won’t even need any BBQ sauce.
 They are really that good!
 Choose chuck ribs or plate ribs for the best results as they have more meat on them.
 Beef ribs are best smoked low and slow for the ultimate rib experience.

-Traeger smoked beef ribs sliced and stacked.
+- Ingredients for Traeger smoked beef back ribs

 What are beef back ribs anyway?